 Homestays provide a vital connection to the local culture and social life, as well as the opportunity to experience the daily life of the French.
 Host families provide breakfast and dinner during the week and all meals on the weekend.
 Housing is not provided during program breaks unless specifically arranged.
 Host families are usually located in the suburbs, approximately 45 minutes by bus, tram and foot from the city center and from campus.

 If you wish to maximize your linguistic and cultural development through regular family contact and are willing to adapt to a French family's lifestyle and schedule, this housing option may appeal to you.
 The level of integration you experience with your host family may vary—some families will go to great lengths to make you feel like part of the family while others may have a more independent approach.
 If you are concerned about adjusting to a host family, one of the other housing options may be a better fit for you.

-Live with other program participants in apartments, usually located in town and approximately 30–45 minutes by foot and tram from the University and downtown Montpellier.
-You will share the apartment with 2–4 other students from the program, often with 2 people (of the same gender) sharing a room.
-The program fee for this option does not include meals, utilities, or the apartment deposit.
+Live with other program participants in apartments, usually located in town and approximately 20–30 minutes from the university and downtown Montpellier.
+You will share the apartment with 1–2 other students from the program, occasionally with two people of the same gender sharing a room.
+The program fee for this option does not include meals, utilities, or the $500 security deposit.
 See the Fees page for additional costs.
-If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option for you.
+If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option.

 Two or three day-long excursions are planned each semester to introduce you to the unique character of southern France.
 These day excursions are included in your program fees.
 In addition, the program’s social assistants organize activities in Montpellier to help you get to know the city and to provide you with opportunities to meet French students.
 Optional longer excursions are also organized by the Program Center staff during the semester and are offered (at an extra cost) if there is sufficient interest.